 Dalgona matcha is a variation of this drink where instant coffee, sugar and hot water are whipped together until soft peaks form and then combined with green tea powder.
 First, combine instant coffee or espresso, sugar and hot water in a tall container.
 Then you must whip using a handheld milk frother until soft peaks form.
 Next, mix the green tea powder into the drink.
 The drink tastes lighter and much airier than a regular dirty matcha latte.

-Add store-bought boba pearls to the bottom of a glass to make a boba version of this drink.
+Add store-bought boba pearls to the bottom of a glass to make a boba version of our drink.
 You can also make your own using our homemade tapioca pearls recipe.
 The tapioca pearls add a fun and chewy texture to the drink.
-You may also like our matcha milk boba and coffee boba if you enjoy this combination.
+You might also like our matcha milk boba and coffee boba if you enjoy this combination.

 If you enjoyed making this frothy, energising drink, why not tag us on Instagram @honestfoodtalks?
 We also feature other unique and creative recipes there, so follow us for more Asian recipes that you can use to wow your family and friends.